 - how to check the ID number of a namespace in MediaWiki

 - reference list of MediaWiki namespaces and their ID numbers and constants

 Was this answer helpful?

-- How to manage sections and the table of contents of articles in MediaWiki
+- How to set and change the favicon in MediaWiki

-- How to edit the account options of all users in MediaWiki
+- How to remove personal user links from the header in MediaWiki

 - How to make CSS modifications in MediaWiki